What is a power of attorney?

 Information:

-If you’re registering a lasting power of attorney and the account holder has lost mental capacity, there are a few things we can do for an attorney.
-But it depends on what is permitted in the power of attorney document and whether you're acting ‘Jointly’ with another attorney.
+If a lasting power of attorney is being registered with us and the account holder has lost mental capacity, there are a few things we can do for an attorney.
+But it depends on what is permitted in the power of attorney document and whether they're acting ‘jointly’ with another attorney.

 Unless there are limits or restrictions in the power of attorney document, we can cancel the account holder’s cards, chequebooks and online access if an attorney requests this.
 We can also send statements to the attorney.

-When acting as an attorney with us, you cannot:
+When acting as an attorney with us, we do not allow them to:

 • Apply for credit